We asked a dermatologist if we have to use face toner, and here's the scoop

 Recently, I spoke to board-certified dermatologist Dr. Shari Sperling, and she confirmed what I learned about toner close to a decade ago still holds true, among other benefits.
 Dr. Sperling explains:

 Essentially, toner removes dead skin, oil, dirt, and whatever else is left after cleansing.
 And yes, it helps get that “extra gunk” off.
-Sperling says that while toner is not absolutely necessary, it can be helpful for acne-prone skin so that your products can better penetrate.
+Sperling says that while toner is not absolutely necessary, it can be helpful for those prone to acne because it lets your other products better penetrate your skin.
 A face toner helps your products absorb more effectively through the epidermis, or the outermost layer of skin.

 If you’re looking to add a toner to your beauty regimen, here are a few you can try, depending on your skin concern.